 October Unprocessed is one of my favorite challenges of the year.
-This is my fourth year to participate and second year to guest post.
-Having a well-organized kitchen will help you sooooooo much in carrying out your challenge.
+Having a well-organized kitchen will help you so much in carrying out your challenge.
 You’ll spend a lot of time in your kitchen during the month.
 Let’s start by turning it into an organized space you’ll love.

 Now on to the kitchen!

 - Think about the tasks that happen in your kitchen.
 If an item doesn’t support one of those tasks then it needs to live in a different room.

 - Keep only the items that you need, use, and love.
 Do you really need it?
 Do you really use it and does it work properly?
 Do you really love it?
 Anything that is a “no” goes.

 - Let go of any cutesy, specific “one use” items like banana slicers, tea bag squeezers and the like unless you absolutely love it and use it regularly.
 These things most often just waste space and money.